-- Driving with a trailer means additional strain for the vehicle.
-For this reason, before fitting a trailer system, refer to the Technical Service to find out if the vehicle cooling system should be adjusted. - Observe the legal requirements in your country (e.g. the fitting of a separate warning lamp). - Certain vehicle components, e.g. the rear bumper must be removed and reinstalled.
+• Observe the legal requirements in your country (e.g. the fitting of a separate warning lamp).

+• Certain vehicle components, e.g. the rear bumper must be removed and reinstalled.
 The towing bracket securing bolts must be tightened using a torque wrench, and an electrical socket must be used to connect to the vehicle's electrical system.
-This requires specialist knowledge and tools. - The illustration show the dimensions and attachment points which must be observed if you are retrofitting a towing bracket.
+This requires specialist knowledge and tools.

+• The figures in the illustration show the dimensions and attachment points which must be observed if you are retrofitting a towing bracket.